eidetic-av/URack-Unity/README.md

 1. Create (or open) a Unity project that uses the Universal Render Pipeline.
 2. Import this package into your project by adding this git repository to the Unity Package Manager.
+3. Change your player settings to use the .NET 4.x runtime.

 To create a new module: